Lake Recreation Health & Safety

 Toxic algae refers to a group of single-celled organisms known as cyanobacteria (formerly called blue-green algae).
 Some of these organisms are capable of producing a wide range of toxins including liver and neurological toxins to agents that cause eye, skin or sinus irritations.
 Cyanobacteria levels in a lake are often tied to nutrient concentrations.
 In most cases, these are the same organisms responsible for green-looking water in our lakes.

-Currently, there are no standards in place for cyanobacteria levels that limit recreational activities or fish consumption based on these levels, nor the potential of cyanotoxins to be harmful to individuals engaged in lake-related recreational activities in the United States.
+Currently, there are no standards in place for cyanobacteria levels that limit recreational activities or fish consumption based on these levels, nor is there any potential for cyanotoxins to be harmful to individuals engaged in lake-related recreational activities in the United States.
 The city currently does not test for these algae or the toxins they can produce unless there are visual indicators of a bloom.
-These indicators listed below can also serve as a guide to swimmers and boaters.
+The indicators listed below can also serve as a guide for swimmers and boaters.

 Please refrain from swimming or boating in areas when any of the following conditions are observed: